-‘The Simpsons’ actor Hank Azaria apologises for voicing Apu
+‘The Simpsons’: Actor Hank Azaria apologises for voicing Apu

 The Indian character, a part of the show since 1990, has been repeatedly criticised for reinforcing racial stereotypes.